 Submajors (4 cu): <<Follow this link to read mre about the submajors

-Each STSC major selects one of the submajors and then designs a unique program of four courses from across the unversity that enable them to fulfill their individual learning goals.
+Each STSC major selects a submajors and then designs an individualized program of four courses from across the unversity that fulfills their learning goals.

-They may petition courses for their submajor.
+Courses may be petitioned for the submajor.
 STSC Request Form 18C.docx

 - Biotechnology and Biomedicine